python-excel/xlwt/docs/index.rst

    api.rst

-Perhaps more useful is to consul the `tutorial`__ and the examples in the `examples` folder of the distribution.
+Perhaps more useful is to consult the `tutorial`__ and the examples in the `examples` folder of the distribution.

 __ https://github.com/python-excel/tutorial